 As we’ve seen, those people could end up in court facing the business end of an Amazon lawsuit.

 The other side of that coin also applies.
-You’re not allowed to offer someone money in exchange for a positive review of your product.
+Amazon video review guidelines also note that you’re not allowed to offer someone money in exchange for a positive review of your product.

 There are, however, some exceptions to the rules above.